twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap07%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 92 Men who have no riches, who live on recognised food, who have perceived void and unconditioned freedom (Nirvana), their path is difficult to understand, like that of birds in the air.

+   * - Cited from DLMBS [8]_
+     - | **DhP 92**
+       | Those, who do not accumulate and have well understood food,
+       | whose sphere is the void emancipation without attributes -
+       | their course is difficult to find out - like the course of the birds in the sky.
+[DLMBSFn-V092]_

 .. _Dhp093:

 .. list-table:: Dhammapada Dhp.
 093